mciantyre/teensy4-rs/examples/README.md

 This directory contains examples that run on your Teensy 4.0 or Teensy 4.1.
 We separate examples based on their dependencies:

-- The `bsp` directory contains examples that simply use the `teensy4-bsp` crate.
-- The `rtic` directory contains examples that combine the BSP with the [RTIC] embedded Rust framework.
+- The examples prefixed with `rtic_*` demonstrate the [RTIC] framework
+- Otherwise, the examples demonstrate how to directly use the BSP

 [RTIC]: https://rtic.rs/0.5/book/en/

-## Build and run BSP examples
+## Build and run examples

 Make sure you have all of the build dependencies described in the [top-level README](../README.md#dependencies).

-To build a BSP example, enter the `bsp` directory, and use `cargo objcopy` to create a hex program.
+First, build all of the examples for the MCU.
+Enable all BSP features to build all examples.

 ```
-cd examples/bsp
-cargo objcopy --release --bin led -- -O ihex led.hex
+cargo build --release --examples --all-features --target thumbv7em-none-eabihf
 ```

-You should find an `led.hex` output.
-Download the file to your Teensy, and watch the LED turn on!

-To select a different example, change the argument to `--bin`.

-## Build and run RTIC examples

-Follow the same process for building a BSP example, but use the examples in the `rtic` directory:
+Convert your example of interest to a HEX file.
+For instance, to convert the `led` example, run

 ```
-cd examples/rtic
-cargo objcopy --release --bin rtic_blink -- -O ihex rtic_blink.hex
+rust-objcopy -O ihex target/thumbv7em-none-eabihf/release/examples/led led.hex
 ```

-## Runtime support

-The `Cargo.toml` files in each example directory shows how you might depend on the `teensy4-rt` in your applications.
-See those files for more information.
+Finally, load the HEX file onto your board.

+To understand what each example should do, see the example's documentation at the top of the file.